rkcosmos/deepcut/README.md

 A Thai word tokenization library using Deep Neural Network.

+## What's new on version 0.5.1.0

+Faster tokenization by code refactorization from our new contributor: Titipat Achakulvisut

 ## Performance

 The Convolutional Neural network is trained from 90% of NECTEC's BEST corpus(consists of 4 sections, article, news, novel and wikipedia) and test on the rest 10%.
 It is a binary classification model trying to predict whether a character is the beginning of word or not.
 The results calculated from only 'true' class are as follow